desertpy/presentations/rq-godber/README.md

 * Install Docker
 * Create Python 2.7 Virtual Environment
 * pip install -r requirements.txt
-* link godber/flask-demo to flask-demo in this directory
-* checkout godber/rq-dashboard and then run:

-    docker build -t rq-dashboard .

 * Start all the docker containers with: `docker-compose up`

 You should now have three docker containers running: